opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 # Model-serving framework

 The model-serving framework is an experimental feature.
-For updates on the progress of the Neural Search plugin, or if you want to leave feedback that could help improve the feature, join the discussion in the [Model-serving framework forum](https://forum.opensearch.org/t/feedback-machine-learning-model-serving-framework-experimental-release/11439).
+For updates on the progress of the model-serving framework, or if you want to leave feedback that could help improve the feature, join the discussion in the [Model-serving framework forum](https://forum.opensearch.org/t/feedback-machine-learning-model-serving-framework-experimental-release/11439).
 {: .warning}

 ML Commons allows you to serve custom models and use those models to make inferences.
 For those who want to run their PyTorch deep learning model inside an OpenSearch cluster, you can upload and run that model with the ML Commons REST API.